MJKowalewski/PaleoFidelity/README.md

 # PaleoFidelity

 An R package designed for paleontological fidelity analysis.
-The source code is currently in early stages of development.
+The source code is currently a beta version 1.0.0.

-Last updated: December 18, 2019
+Last updated: April 24, 2022

 Questions/Comments: kowalewski@ufl.edu